direktiv-apps/nsfw/readme.md

 - porn
 - sexy

 It uses a [Keras/Tensorflow](https://github.com/GantMan/nsfw_model) model with 93% accuracy.
+This ML (mahcin learning) image requires almost 4GB disk space.
+Therefore the initial download can take some time depending on the network speed.

 ### Example(s)
   #### Function Configuration